-4. Reduce heat to medium low, and add the cream cheese or queso blanco, Monterey Jack, and cheddar cheeses.
-Stir often until all of the cheeses, including the cream cheese, have melted and are bubbling slightly.
+4. Reduce heat to medium low, and slowly add small portions of the cream cheese or queso blanco, Monterey Jack, and cheddar cheeses.
+Stir the queso dip after each addition of a small amount of cheese until that portion melts and then add more cheese.
+Stir often until the dip is bubbling slightly.
 Keep watch as it may burn/brown on bottom.

 5. Stir in the minced Jalapeno pepper, minced chipotle chiles, chili powder and chopped cilantro.
 Warm a few more minutes.

 6. Add milk or cream if the consistency is too thick.
 Add more shredded cheese if it’s too thin.

 7. Pour into a candle or Sterno-fuel-fired chafing dish to keep warm for a party crowd.